-- The Committee meets at least four times a year and otherwise on an as required basis to ensure it fulfils its responsibilities.
+The Committee meets at least four times a year and otherwise on an as required basis to ensure it fulfils its responsibilities.
 This includes at least three meetings and an operational site visit which may be undertaken by the full Board.

-Agenda items relating to safety generally include: - reviewing Meridian's policies related to Health and Safety - reviewing Meridian's health and safety initiatives - our safety culture and performance including actions to improve our systems - how we manage our Health & Safety risks and the supporting assurance programme
+Agenda items relating to safety generally include:

+- reviewing Meridian's policies related to Health and Safety - reviewing Meridian's health and safety initiatives - our safety culture and performance including actions to improve our systems - how Meridian manages our health and safety risks and the supporting assurance programme